 Originally, the artist wanted to do one painting as a personal gift for Christensen, who is the roommate of her sons Philippe William and Nicholas Grant.

 "I actually told Joss that I would do a painting to honor him when he went to Sochi," Nadeau said.
-"Then all the other Park City Olympians won their medals and I knew I had to continue the flow of the Olympic theme.
-This was a natural thing to do."

 The poster suggestion came from Shelly Gillwald, who has worked for many years with YSA and who organized the last Olympic parade in 2010, Nadeau said.